surfinzap/typopo/docs/BACKLOG.md

 # Backlog for typopo

-## vNext
-* correct numeral format
-* numeral range check how we approach auto-correction of dashes among numerals, eg. 3–4 годины дообіда.
-		* 5–6 eggs
-		* 1st—5th October
-		* 1.–13. marca
-		* 1,15—3,25
-		* 1 000–5 000.25
-		* 1.15–1,000.25
-		* typos
-				* 5 - 6
-				* wrong numeral format
+* consider refactoring sentence capitalizing as it is causing multiple exclusions
+	* consider not correcting capital letters within brackets (in 1.5 range)
 * improve identification of double quotes that are next to a punctuation but that are not enclosing the whole sentence.
 	* e.g. "Because of this, it’s common to have “namespace pollution”, where completely unrelated code shares global variables."
+* refactor identification of multiple dots, together with capital letter.
 * consider resolving single-word widows
-* consider refactoring sentence capitalizing as it is causing multiple exclusions
-* refactor identification of multiple dots, together with capital letter.
+* add non-breaking space after ordinal numbers

+* add support for math equations spacing
+* fix numeral format